SamsungDForum/FFmpegPlayer/docs/quick_playback_setup.md

 DataProvider acts as a consumption point for contained DataSources.
 DataSource may have protocol options attached to them.

-DataPresenter defines playback control API, acting as a goo layer connecting Tizen TV platform player and DataProvider.
+DataPresenter defines playback control API, acting as a connecting layer between Tizen TV platform player and DataProvider.

 DataPresenter API offers basic seek, suspend and resume functionality, source allowing.